What are the Costs of Buying Property in Canada

 Most areas of Greater Victoria are also subject to a Speculation Tax.
 The Speculation Tax is an annual tax that applies to property that is not used as the property owner’s principal residence or is left vacant for more than 6 months of the year.
 All property owners in affected areas must complete a declaration every March if they wish to be exempt from the Speculation Tax.

-The Speculation Tax applies to all types of residential property in Central Saanich, Colwood, Esquimalt, Highlands, Langford, Metchosin, North Saanich, Oak Bay, Saanich, Sidney, Sooke, Victoria and View Royal.
-Properties on the Gulf Islands are exempt from this tax.
+The Speculation Tax applies most residential property in Central Saanich, Colwood, Esquimalt, Highlands, Langford, Metchosin, North Saanich, Oak Bay, Saanich, Sidney, Sooke, Victoria and View Royal.
+Properties on the Gulf Islands and select other areas are exempt from this tax.
+You can find the speculation tax areas here.

 The annual Speculation Tax rate is 2% for foreign owners and satellite families and 0.5% for Canadian citizens or permanent residents of Canada who are not members of a satellite family.